mdn/content/files/en-us/web/api/rtcrtpsender/setparameters/index.md

 - `InvalidModificationError` {{domxref("DOMException")}}
   - : Returned if one of the following problems is detected:
-    - The number of encodings specified in the `parameters` object's {{domxref("RTCRtpSendParameters.encodings", "encodings")}} property does not match the number of encodings currently listed for the `RTCRtpSender`.
+    - The number of encodings specified in the `parameters` object's `encodings` property does not match the number of encodings currently listed for the `RTCRtpSender`.
       You cannot change the number of encoding options after the sender has been created.
     - The order of the specified `encodings` has changed from the current list's order.
     - An attempt has been made to alter a property that cannot be changed after the sender is first created.